ibm-cloud-docs/dr-automation-powervs/troubleshooting.md

 ### How to fix it
 {: tsResolve}

-1. Redeploy the DR Automation environment and ensure that the KSYS image is downloaded successfully.
+1. Redeploy the DR Automation environment and verify that the KSYS image is downloaded successfully.
 2. Avoid performing multiple deployments simultaneously in the same workspace to prevent deployment failures.

 **Recommendation:** Perform sequential deployments by using separate workspaces or wait until the first deployment completes before starting a new one.